romeerez/orchid-orm/packages/docs/src/guide/query-builder-create-update-delete.md

 `.update` takes an object with columns and values to update records.

-By default `.update` will return a count of created records.
+By default, `.update` will return a count of updated records.

 Place `.select`, `.selectAll`, or `.get` before `.update` to specify returning columns.

 You need to provide `.where`, `.findBy`, or `.find` conditions before calling `.update`.
 To ensure that the whole table won't be updated by accident, updating without where conditions will result in TypeScript and runtime errors.

-To update the table without conditions use `where` method without arguments:
+If you need to update ALL records, use `where` method without arguments:

 ```ts
 await Table.where().update({ name: 'new name' })